Applications in Auth0

-The term application does not imply any particular implementation characteristics.
-For example, your application could be a native app that executes on a mobile device, a single-page app that executes on a browser, or a regular web app that executes on a server.
+The term application or app in Auth0 does not imply any particular implementation characteristics.
+For example, it could be a native app that executes on a mobile device, a single-page app that executes on a browser, or a regular web app that executes on a server.

-In addition to setting up apps in the Dashboard, you can also set up apps programmatically as described in the OIDC Dynamic Client Registration 1.0 specification.
-See Dynamic Client Registration.
+In addition to setting up apps in the Dashboard, you can also set up apps programmatically as described in the OpenID Connect (OIDC) Dynamic Client Registration 1.0 specification.
+See Dynamic Client Registration for details.

-For guidance on setting up a more complex configuration that involves two separate domains or allows users to log in differently for different apps.
+You can set up up a more complex configuration that allows users to log in differently for different apps.
 See Using Auth0 to Secure Your Multi-Tenant Applications and Create Multiple Tenants.

 By default, Auth0 enables all connections associated with your tenant when you create a new application.
 To change this, update application connections in the Application Settings in the Dashboard.

 You can monitor apps and perform end-to-end testing using your own tests.
 Auth0 stores log data including Dashboard administrator actions, successful and failed user authentications, and password change requests.
 You can use Auth0 Extensions to export your log data and use tools like Sumo Logic, Splunk, or Loggly to analyze and store your log data.

 Manage client secrets